Roboskel-Manipulation/openpose_3D_localization/README.md

 Generally you should only need to directly run the launch files located inside the openpose_utils_launch package.
 Use the openpose_ros_* launch files, to start the openpose_ros wrapper along with the camera driver of your choice.
 For the whole (experimental) pipeline you should use the whole_pipeline_* launch files, replacing * with the camera of your choice.
-The launch files that end with *_with_marker should be used only under certain circimstances that do not apply to a wide audience, but rather specifically to our lab.
+The launch files that end with *_with_marker should be used only under certain circimstances that do not apply to a wide audience, but rather specifically to our lab (dependency on https://github.com/Roboskel-Manipulation/manos).

 If you want to be able to see the openpose output, edit the openpose_ros_* launch file, and change the `display_output` parameter to `true`.

+The launch files are configured to play by default using data from rosbags.
+If you want to run the procedures live, use the `live:=true` and `use_sim_time:=false` params.

 ## Contents